rinadelph/Agent-MCP/README.md

 - `--port`: Port to run the server on (default: 8080)
 - `--project-dir`: Base directory for the project

-#### 2. Access and Use the Admin Token
+#### 2. Understanding MCP Tokens

-The admin token is the key to the entire MCP system.
-All agents use it to access the central memory and coordination system.
+The MCP system uses two types of tokens for authentication:

-**Finding the Admin Token**:
+**Admin Token**:
-1. After starting the server, a token is automatically generated
+1. After starting the server, an admin token is automatically generated
 2. This token is stored in the `.agent/mcp_state.db` SQLite database
 3. Install a SQLite viewer extension for VS Code or another SQLite tool
 4. Open the database and check the `project_context` table
 5. Look for the admin token entry

-**How to Use the Admin Token**:
-1. Copy the token to your clipboard
-2. Paste it when initializing both admin and worker agents
-3. All agents must use the same admin token to access the shared project context

-**IMPORTANT**: You don't need to create separate tokens for different agents.
-The same admin token is used for all agents, but each agent has a different ID (e.g., "admin", "frontend-worker", etc.).
+6. The admin token should ONLY be used with the admin agent

+**Worker Tokens**:
+1. When the admin agent creates a worker agent, a specific worker token is generated
+2. The admin agent will provide this worker token when asked to create a worker
+3. Each worker has its own unique token with specific permissions
+4. Worker tokens are also stored in the `.agent/mcp_state.db` database

+**IMPORTANT**: Do NOT use the admin token for worker agents.
+Always use the specific worker token provided by the admin agent when it creates the worker.

 #### 3. Agent Workflow (IMPORTANT)